 Luckily, Augmented Reality apps come to the rescue.
 Now you can visit a smart AR shop that remembers your personal preferences and metrics and is ready to guide you around the area.

 Besides, the technology even shows concern about your health.
-For example, if you are allergic to some fiber, there exist some apps that might warn you against purchasing a product that contains it and suggest some other safe alternatives instead.
+For example, if you are allergic to some fiber, there some apps that might warn you against purchasing a product that contains it and suggest some other safe alternatives instead.

 - Better brand exposure